erik-riklund/wow/README.md

 )
 ```

-- `callback` The function to execute when the event is triggered.
-This function can accept arguments specific to the event.
-- `identifier?` A unique identifier for the listener.
-This is useful for debugging or selectively removing listeners.
-  - If omitted, the listener will be anonymous (not eligible for targeted removal).
-- `persistent?` Determines whether the listener remains active after being triggered.
-  - If explicitly set to `false`, the listener will be removed after it is executed once.
-  - If omitted, the listener will be persistent.

-#### Removing an event listener
+### Removing an event listener

 To remove an event listener, use the `removeEventListener` method.
-Specify the event name and the identifier of the listener you want to remove:
+Provide the event name and the identifier of the listener you want to remove:

 ```lua
 plugin:removeEventListener ('SOME_EVENT', 'MyEventListener')
 ```

-This ensures that the listener is no longer active, which is useful when you need to manage resources or dynamically update the plugin's behavior based on changing game conditions.

----
-### Framework channels
+## Framework channels

-Framework channels are an important feature of Backbone, enabling both internal and inter-addon communication.
-Channels provide a structured way to invoke custom logic dynamically, either synchronously or asynchronously, based on your needs.
+Framework channels are a versatile feature of the Backbone framework, allowing you to establish communication pathways between different parts of your plugin or interact with other addons.
+These channels can be used to exchange data, trigger actions, and much more.

-#### Creating a framework channel
+### Creating a framework channel

-The `createChannel` method is used to create a new channel.
-Channels can be configured to be either internal or public, and support both synchronous and asynchronous execution.
-Here's an example:
+To create a new channel, use the `createChannel` method.
+This method requires a channel name and accepts an optional `ChannelOptions` object with the following properties:

+* `internal?` Specifies whether the channel is restricted to the owning plugin.
+  - *Defaults to `false`, making the channel accessible to all plugins.*

+* `executeAsync?` Determines whether listeners on this channel are executed in the background (asynchronously) or immediately.
+  - *Defaults to `true`, enabling background execution.*

 ```lua
 plugin:createChannel (